opalmedapps/opal-db-management/README.md

 Note: Alembic commands must be run from the directory corresponding to the database to which you want to make changes.

-To go to the latest version for the database, simply run `alembic upgrade head` (prefixing the command with `docker compose run --rm...` as shown above).
+To go to the latest version for the database, simply run `alembic --name <dbname> </dbname>upgrade head` (prefixing the command with `docker compose run --rm...` as shown above).
 You can alterantively just pause the existing db-docker containers, then re-run them with the regular command `docker compose up`.
 Alembic will remember its previous revision number using the `alembic_version` table in OpalDB and it will see that there is a new 'head' revision that needs to be run.

 #### Inserting new test data

 The alembic docker container will automatically run test data insertion if you have set `INSERT_TEST_DATA=1` in your .env file.
 Set the variable to anything else to omit test data insertions on future runs (otherwise you will get a duplicate key error on the insertion).

-If you want to manually insert test data simply call `python test-data/insert_test_data.py` from the `alembic\` folder.
+If you want to manually insert test data simply call `python test-data/insert_test_data.py` from the `db_management/` folder.
 We keep the insertion of test data separate from the alembic revision control to allow easier switching between development and production environments.
 All test data is contained within the test-data/sql/ folder.
 To add new test data simply add the SQL to the bottom of the .sql file corresponding to the required database.

 #### Version controlling triggers, events, functions, procedures